Sustainability and Resilience in Rural Areas

-REU: Sustainability of Horizontal Civil Networks in Rural Areas
+REU Site: Sustainability and Resilience of Civil and Environmental Infrastructure in Rural Areas

-Develop sustainable engineering solutions to infrastructure challenges in rural environments.
+Engineering solutions to infrastructure challenges in rural environments

 Description